BrowserStackCE/browserstack-examples-pytest-BDD-appium/README.md

 # Notes
 - You can access the test execution results, and debugging information such as video recording, network logs on [App Automate dashboard](https://app-automate.browserstack.com/dashboard)

-- You can export the environment variables for the Username, Access Key and App ID of your BrowserStack account.
+- You can export the environment variables for your BrowserStack account's Username and Access Key, along with the App ID.

     - For Mac and Linux:
     ```